mahalakshmi-sabanayagam/NTK_GCN/readme.md

 The code is adopted and changed according to our needs from https://github.com/tkipf/pygcn

-This github provides the implementation to reproduce the results in paper `Representation Power of Graph Convolutions : Neural Tangent Kernel Analysis' ([arxiv](https://arxiv.org/abs/2210.09809)).
+This github provides the implementation to reproduce the results in paper `Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel' ([arxiv](https://arxiv.org/abs/2210.09809)).

 * Install the required packages
 `pip install -r requirement.txt`